-Programme of long-term care to be rolled out across Russia by 2022
+Programme of long-term care to be rolled out across Russia

 At a forum in Sochi the Russian Minister of Labour and Social Care Maxim Topilin has announced a new programme – ‘Healthy Society – Working Towards 80+’.
 New technologies designed to support the provision of long-term care have been piloted in some regions and will be rolled out across the country by 2022.